cloudwithax/pomice/docs/hdi/events.md

 `Event.TrackEndEvent()` carries the reason for the track ending.
 If the track ends suddenly, you can use the reason provided to determine a solution.

 `Event.TrackExceptionEvent()` carries the exception, or reason why the track failed to play.
-The format for the exception is `REASON [SEVERITY]`.
+The format for the exception is `REASON: [SEVERITY]`.

 `Event.TrackStuckEvent()` carries the threshold, or amount of time Lavalink will wait before it discards the stuck track and stops it from playing.

+`Event.WebsocketClosedEvent()` carries a payload object that contains a `Guild` object, the code number, the reason for disconnect and whether or not it was by the remote, or the node.

+`Event.WebsocketOpenEvent()` carries a target, which is usually the node IP, and the SSRC, a 32-bit integer uniquely identifying the source of the RTP packets sent from
+Lavalink.